-Capital gains not related to the active conduct of a trade or business are generally passive income.
 Include on Form 1116 any gain from the sale or exchange of capital assets (including gains treated as capital gains under section 1231) only to the extent of foreign source capital gain net income.
-(This is either capital gain net income from sources outside the interest expense limitation.
+Worksheet A (Capital Gains) takes care of this calculation.